mom-ocean/MOM5/doc/web/user_guide.md

 An output file must be specified and it is assumed to be the first filename argument.
 If the output file already exists, then it will not be modified unless the option is chosen to append to it.
 If no input files are specified, their names will be based on the name of the output file plus the extensions '.0000', '.0001', etc. If input files are specified, they are assumed to be absolute filenames.
 A value of 0 is returned if execution is completed successfully and a value of 1 indicates otherwise.

-The source of mppnccombine is packaged with the MOM module in the postprocessing directory. mppnccombine.c should be compiled on the platform where the user intends to run the FMS MOM source code so the runscript can call it.
-A C compiler and NetCDF library are required for compiling mppnccombine.c:
+The source of `mppnccombine` is packaged with the MOM module in the postprocessing directory. `mppnccombine.c` should be compiled on the platform where the user intends to run the FMS MOM source code so the runscript can call it.
+A C compiler and NetCDF library are required for compiling `mppnccombine.c`:

     cc -O -o mppnccombine -I/usr/local/include -L/usr/local/lib mppnccombine.c -lnetcdf